campug/learning-resources/README.rst

 Puzzles and challenges
 ======================

-Ben, like many of us, needs a *purpose* to learn something like Python.
-He finds programming challenges very useful - for instance:
+Many people need a *purpose* to learn something like Python.
+For some people this need for a purpose can be satisfied by programming challenges.
+For
+instance:

 * `The Python Challenge`_
 * `Project Euler`_ - not Python specific, mathematics based, problems at many